Mehmet-Emre-Dogan/wirelessMusicVisualizer/README.md

 ### Recording setup
 The setup to record line output of the PC with any mobile phone.
-There is a 10 kOhm resistor between any signal ouput channel, left or right, to mobile phone microhone input.
+There is a 10 kOhm resistor between any signal output channel, left or right, to mobile phone microphone input.

-#### Y cable to split recording setup and my project (transmitter station + headphones, which also uses an another Y cable)
+#### Y cable to split recording setup and my project (transmitter station + headphones, which also uses another Y cable)
 ![yCable.jpg](pictures/yCable.jpg)

 #### Recording setup